 Elsewhere, we see groups like Angry Workers and Croydon Solidarity Network attempt to build new forms of working class organisation in London.
 Working outside of traditional union structures, these two groups have been amongst the first to take up the challenge of helping the working class self-organise.
 Both have blogs, and as mentioned, Angry Workers have written a book detailing their struggles, the environment and context in which they worked, and what can be learnt from that.
 These collectives are not guerrilla in their aesthetic or in terms of their influences, but they are speaking to a need for alternative forms of communist organisation within the contemporary working class, and both were a specific inspiration and influence for this article.
 I advise readers to check them out!

 In conclusion, this is what is meant by ‘Che in England’; to develop a revolutionary strategy that starts, as Angry Workers said, at the struggles present in the everyday life of working and marginalised people in the UK.
 To understand class struggle as a long term strategy that requires connection and communication with the oppressed to build up support and collective power in those communities.
-That we do not wait for the revolution, we can make it happen, we can instigate a rupture in capitalist society.
+That we do not wait for the revolution, that we can make it happen, we can instigate a rupture in capitalist society.
 It is about developing sites for this rupture to emerge out of, where new political subjects may emerge afterwards.
 It is our responsibility to create the new that emerges out of the old, and this may entail rethinking ourselves as fighting a guerrilla struggle within society and old spaces of struggle.